-- Drive a 4-door car with at least 5 seatbelts (including driver’s).
+- You must drive a 4-door car with at least 5 seatbelts (including driver’s).

-- Be licensed to drive for at least 1 year prior to applying.
+- You must have been licensed to drive for at least 1 year prior to applying.

-- Carry in-state insurance with the driver’s name on the policy.
+- You must carry in-state insurance with the driver’s name on the policy.

-- Have in-state plates with a current registration.
+- You must have in-state plates with a current registration.
 Commercial plates are acceptable as well.

-- Maintain a clean driving record and no disqualifying criminal history.
+- You must have a clean driving record and no disqualifying criminal history.

-- Have an iOS or Android smartphone that meets the minimum requirements to run the latest version of the app.
+- You must have an iOS or Android smartphone that meets the minimum requirements to run the latest version of the app.